-Materials we are working with include PVC from offshore wind farms, life rafts, advertising banners and the development of processes for turning fire hoses into everyday products.
+- Materials we are currently working with include PVC from offshore wind farms, life rafts,

 Our tweed is handwoven and is made from British wool fibres.